David Enoch Beem: Early life and education

-David Enoch Beem, the son of Levi and Sarah (Johnson) Beem, was born on June 24, 1837, in Spencer, Owen County, Indiana.
-Levi Beem (1803–1888), a farmer and a native of Kentucky, came to the Indiana Territory as a boy around 1810.
+David Enoch Beem, the son of Levi and Sarah (Johnson) Beem, was born on June 24, 1837, in Spencer, Indiana.
+Levi Beem, a farmer and a native of Kentucky, came to the Indiana Territory as a boy around 1810.
 David's grandparents, Daniel and Mary Beem, settled their family in Owen County on land that became the present-day site of Spencer, Indiana.
-Sarah Beem (1807–1889) was the daughter of David Johnson, another early settler who came to Spencer in 1818.
+Sarah Beem was the daughter of David Johnson, another early settler who came to Spencer in 1818.
 Levi Beem and Sarah Johnson were married in Spencer in 1825.
 David, was the sixth of the family's twelve children, two of whom died in infancy.

 Beem completed his early education in Spencer.
-In 1856 he entered Indiana University at Bloomington, Indiana where he became a member of Phi Delta Theta Fraternity and graduated with a degree in law in 1860.
+In 1856 he entered Indiana University at Bloomington, Indiana where he became a member of Phi Delta Theta fraternity and graduated with a degree in law in 1860.

 Marriage and family

-Beem married Mahala Joslin (1841–1929) on April 10, 1862, while home on leave during the American Civil War.
+Beem married Mahala Joslin on April 10, 1862, while home on leave during the American Civil War.
 She was a daughter of Amasa Joslin, a physician who came to Owen County in 1820, and Mary Ann (Allison) Joslin.
 David and Mahala Beem had three children: a daughter, Minnie Montrose, and two sons, David Joslin and Levi Amasa.

 The David Enoch Beem House, an Italianate-style residence on a 10 acre hilltop property in Spencer, was also known as the "Beem Mansion" and "The Hill."
 Built in 1874, it was added to the National Register of Historic Places in 1989.